CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ### Adding Users
 [Back to Top](#top)

-On Step 3 on the left, select the Add items to migrate for options on how to collect targeted items to migrate from Google.
+On Step 3 on the left, select **Add items to migrate** for options on how to collect targeted items to migrate from Google.
 The following options will be available:

 - Get items from source - This is fetch where CloudM Migrate will attempt to list all supported items within scope.
 - Bulk add/import items - Provide CloudM Migrate a <a href="https://github.com/CloudM-Migrate/documentation/blob/main/assets/bulkimport.csv">CSV</a> of targeted items.